ESPN on ABC: 2000s: ESPN on ABC

-Limited re-emphasis on ABC brand since 2015
+2010s: Re-emphasis on ABC brand

 As ESPN has signed new contracts with various conferences to produce college football coverage, the network has begun branding its coverage of select conferences to which it has rights.
 This branding was first seen on SEC broadcasts in 2011, which became the "SEC on ESPN".
 ACC broadcasts followed suit in 2012 becoming the "ACC on ESPN".
 Despite the fact that ACC games also air on ABC, the games remain branded as the "ACC on ESPN" regardless of network.
 In 2016, a new contract brought conference branding to Big Ten telecasts as well, which air on both ESPN and ABC.
 While Big Ten games that air on ESPN cable channels are branded as the "Big Ten on ESPN", games airing on ABC are now branded as the "Big Ten on ABC".
 The next year, in 2017, the Pac-12 Conference began branding their games under the title, "Pac-12 on ESPN".
 While the program is still officially part of ESPN College Football which is reflected when talent appears on screen, the Big Ten on ABC logo and branding is used for intro, program IDs, and replay wipes.
 This is the first time any regularly scheduled sporting event outside of the National Spelling Bee has carried any ABC branding since 2006.

 Also starting with Saturday Primetime in 2017, live NBA game action no longer shows the ESPN identification on screen.
 Previously under ESPN on ABC (since 2006–07), the ESPN logo was part of the score banner, while the ABC logo was separately floating on the right side of the screen, remaining on screen during replays.
-The version of the new 2016–17 graphics package used on ABC replaces the ESPN logo in the score banner with several stars, while the ABC logo (still constantly on screen) anchors the right side of the banner; however for the 2017–18 season, the ESPN logo was reintroduced onto a revised version of the score banner with the ABC logo still located to the right.
+The version of the new 2016–17 graphics package used on ABC replaces the ESPN logo in the score banner with several stars, while the ABC logo (still constantly on screen) anchors the right side of the banner; however for the 2017–18 season, the ESPN logo was reintroduced onto a revised version of the score banner with the ABC logo still located to the right, beginning with the 2022 College Football Season, the ESPN on ABC logo is shown instead of just the ABC logo.
 In addition, commercial transitions for ABC games now contain the ABC logo.
 It is the first time NBA games on ABC don't have ESPN identification during live action since the 2006 NBA Finals.

 An exception was during the MLS Cup 2019 on ABC, where no ESPN logo other than the mic flags appeared on the screen and the broadcast was introduced as "the 2019 MLS Cup Final on ABC" with the ABC logo appearing on the screen.

 For all soccer coverage, the ABC branding is used with little to no use of the ESPN logo (for example the Bundesliga on ABC).